-- Watch the video with captions in English: Click the CC (closed captioning) button above.
+- Watch this video with captions in English: Click the CC (closed captioning) button above.

-- Watch the video with Spanish captions (click the CC button within the video) »
+- Watch this video with Spanish captions (click the CC button within the video) »

 Developing global citizens